blackducksoftware/cf-7x-connector/README.md

 You can download the latest artifact through your preferred dependency management system from BinTray: https://bintray.com/bds/tools/cf-7x-connector/view

+Lastly, release tab on GitHub will contain the latest artifacts.

 ## Documentation ##

 All documentation for common framework can be found on the base project:  https://github.com/blackducksoftware/common-framework/wiki